Wondering if hiring minor age workers is legal in your state? Check out our federal and state guide to child labor laws for small businesses!

 The Fair Labor Standards Act (FLSA) from the US Department of Labor (DOL) dictates the working laws for all age groups of minors and the subsequent enforcement and fines for employers that violate these laws.

-To ensure compliance, employers must know:
+To ensure compliance, employers must know the following:

 - How many hours minors are allowed to work: Work hours for minors are restricted depending on their age.